Stremio/stremio-addon-sdk/README.md

 - Publishing an add-on through HTTP(s)
 - Publishing an add-on through IPFS
 - Building a static version of your add-on with [.publishToDir](./docs/README.md#addonpublishtodir)
-- Publishing your add-on link to the Central Add-on Repository with [.publishToCentral](./docs/README.md#addonpublishtocentral)
+- Publishing your add-on link to the [public Add-on collection](https://api.strem.io/addonscollection.json) with [.publishToCentral](./docs/README.md#addonpublishtocentral)
 - Creating a homepage for your add-on that includes an "Install Add-on" button with [.publishToWeb](./docs/README.md#addonpublishtoweburl)